wrx33/PsychFound/README.md

 }
 ```

+The `data/dataset_info.json` contains all available datasets.
+If you are using a custom dataset, please **make sure** to add a *dataset description* in `dataset_info.json` and specify `dataset: dataset_name` before training to use it.

 **For RL:**

-Run `python ./scripts/data_preprocess/rl_diagnosis.py --local_dir {path_to_your_dataset}` to prepare RL dataset for diagnosis task using your dataset.
+Refer to `python ./tinyzero/examples/data_preprocess/psychfound_diagnosis.py --local_dir {path_to_your_dataset}` to prepare your RL dataset.

-You can prepare your cold-start data as following:
+You can organize your cold-start data as following:

 ```
 {